Jozef Štibrányi

-Jozef Štibrányi (born 11 January 1940 in Vlčkovce) is a former Slovak football player.
+Jozef Štibrányi (born 11 January 1940 in Farkašín (now Vlčkovce)) is a former Slovak football player.
 He is nicknamed Vasil.

 During his club career he mostly played for FC Spartak Trnava.
 He earned 9 caps for the Czechoslovakia national football team, and was part of the second-placed team at the 1962 FIFA World Cup, where he scored one goal.